-Even though the LCR is fairly stable over time, significant changes can arise from new bond issues, large deposit changes and issues falling into the 30-day window.
-Throughout 2021 the net outflow changes were in line with the increase in HQLA.
-However, the LCR in domestic currency did show a steady increase in 2021 mainly due to increasing HQLA.
-Level 1 HQLA assets hold the most significant
+Even though the LCR is mostly stable over time, significant changes can arise from new bond issues, large deposit changes and large issues maturing within the 30-day window.
+The LCR showed a steady increase in the latter half of the year mainly due to increased issuance by the Bank.
+The outflow remained relatively stable throughout the year as inflows increased.
+The LCR in domestic currency